Scope's helpline provides free, independent and impartial advice and support on issues that matter to disabled people and their families.

 - housing and home adaptations

-We can also put you in touch with local providers of information and support and other Scope services in your area.
+We can also point you to other information providers and Scope services in your local area.

 - your name